-That's how lots of IT support companies work.
-They just clean up the mess.
+That's how lots of IT support companies work, they just clean up the mess.

 We actually prefer to work as a facilities manager.
-You see, a facilities manager is constantly thinking and planning.
+This person is constantly thinking and planning.
 They schedule what maintenance the building needs.
-They look at what they can proactively do to stop the building falling into any level of disrepair.
+They look at what they can proactively do to stop it falling into any level of disrepair.

-Yes, there's still an element of managing the cleaners and making sure they've done their job.
-But they're proactive enough to stop most of the problems happening in the first place.
+Yes, there's still an element of managing the cleaners and making sure they've done their job, but they're proactive enough to stop most of the problems happening in the first place.